-We repeat the exercise using the Olley and Pakes (1996) estimator of productivity in columns 3 and 4, finding consistent results: firms run by family CEO are on average less productive than firms run by professional CEO, differences in CEO hours worked are positively associated with productivity, and account for about 20% of the productivity gap between family and professional CEO firms.
-Columns 5 and 6 reveal a similar pattern when we use profits per employee as a metric of firm performance, and Tobin's Q in columns 7 and 8, which is available for the subset of listed firms in the sample.
+of firm profitability, and Tobin's Q in columns 9 and 10, which is available for the subset of listed firms in the sample.
 In Appendix Table A.4 we report similar results using inputs rather than outputs as dependent variables (log investments and log average wages).

 Overall, these findings show the presence of a significant relationship between the CEO owning, or being part of the family that owns the firm, working fewer hours, and worse firm performance.
-The evidence of a positive correlation between CEO effort and firm performance is-to the best of our knowledge-novel.19 One possible interpretation of this finding is that CEO effort is a relevant managerial input in production, and that differences in hours worked between family and professional CEOs may be one of the causal factors behind the performance differences between family and professional CEO firms.
+The evidence of a positive correlation between CEO effort and firm performance is-to the best of our knowledge-novel.20 The vast literature on the CEO agency problem initiated by Jensen and Meckling (1976) is consistent with many interpretations of CEO effort, such as refraining from empire building or from consuming on-the-job perks.
+The presence of a strong correlation between hours worked and firm performance suggests that a literal interpretation of effort as being present at work may have explanatory power as well.21 Our findings are also consistent with the idea that differences in hours worked between family and professional CEOs may be one of the causal factors behind the performance differences between family and professional CEO firms.
 Unfortunately, however, the direction of causality behind these relationships cannot be pinned down using cross-sectional data.
-For example, CEO hours worked may have no direct effect of firm performance, but more productive firms might demand more CEO effort, or unobservably more productive firms may be more likely to hire CEOs who happen to work longer hours.20
+For example, CEO hours worked may have no direct effect of firm performance, but more productive firms might demand more CEO effort, or unobservably more productive firms may be more likely to hire CEOs who happen to work longer hours.22

-19Pencavel (2014) examines the correlation between hours of work and productivity among munition workers.
+20Pencavel (2014) examines the correlation between hours of work and productivity among munition workers.